Sebastiano Siviglia: 2009–10

-On 15 May the last match of the season, Siviglia returned to starting XI, with new experimental partners André Dias and Giuseppe Biava in their 352 formation.
-Before the match both team secured a place in next season Serie A and Lazio won Udinese 3–1.
+On 15 May, in the last game of the season, Siviglia returned to the starting XI, with new experimental partners André Dias and Giuseppe Biava in their 3-5-2 formation.
+Before the match, both teams secured a place in next season's Serie A and Lazio beat Udinese 3–1.

 Coaching career

 On 12 July 2016, Siviglia was hired as the coach of the Under-19 squad of Serie B club Ternana.
 On 11 August 2016, Christian Panucci, who was hired as the head coach for the senior squad of Ternana earlier that summer, was fired by the club after one game in charge.
 On 12 August, Siviglia was appointed a temporary head coach.
 On 13 August, Siviglia coached Ternana in a Coppa Italia game against Cesena, a 0–2 loss.
 On 14 August, a new permanent coach Benito Carbone was hired and Siviglia moved back to the Under-19 squad.

 In July 2021, he was appointed head coach of Serie C club Carpi.
-However, Carpi was not allowed to enter the 2021–22 Serie C season for financial reasons, and a different Carpi-based club called Athletic Carpi was entered into Serie D, with Siviglia not involved in the new club.
+However, Carpi were not allowed to enter the 2021–22 Serie C season for financial reasons, and a different Carpi-based club called Athletic Carpi were entered into Serie D, with Siviglia not involved in the new club.

 On 13 June 2022, Siviglia was unveiled as the new head coach of Serie C club Potenza.
 On 24 October 2022, he was dismissed following a negative start in the club's 2022–23 Serie C campaign.